AhmedFrz/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis

-## Overview and purpose of the loan prediction risk analysis:
+## Overview

+In this project, we will use machine learning methodologies to build a model that will be able to assess the lender risk.
+Python and Jupyter notebook will be used for this purpose

 Results: